All Things Clipart

 pyramid on top of the granite and marble blocks.
 The monument stands 555 feet high and is now

 the tallest structure in the world.

 catches his 101st career touchdown reception.
-The record was previously held by
+This sets a record.
+The previous

 1805...The Louis and Clark expedition builds a small fortress on the Pacific

-Native American Tribe.
-The men did not appreciate the weather, as they could not
+Tribe.
+The men do not appreciate the weather, as

-and the airfields on the Island of Oahu, which forces Americans into WWII.
+Pearl Harbor and the airfields on the Island of

 earthquake devastates Armenia, killing